Huskyeder/stackato-doc/user/console/index.rst

 the application followed by its organization / space.
 The view includes the following tabs:

-* Summary: General information about the app including its description (optional), which buildpack it uses, when it was created, and when it was last modified.
+* **Summary**: General information about the app including its description (optional), which buildpack it uses, when it was created, and when it was last modified.
+The application state will appear in parentheses beside the application name, and will be one of the
+  following:

+  * Staging: currently staging the application droplet.

+  * Staging Failed.
+Check Logs:  staging of application droplet has failed

+  * Online: successfully staged as a droplet and application instances are running

+  * Flapping: successfully staged as a droplet and application instances are running, but 1 or more instances are flapping (see below)

+  * Down: successfully staged as a droplet and application instances have been created, but all instances are down.
+This state will typically not be seen as any one instance will only be down for a short period of time before starting or being removed.

+  * Offline: successfully staged the application droplet, but no application instances have been created and started.

-* Timeline: A realtime stream of events and discussions relevant to the Application.
+* **Timeline**: A real-time stream of events and discussions relevant to the Application.
 Events in the application's history appear here as notifications which can be commented on by members of the Space.

-* App Versions: A rolling list of code and setting changes to an application.
+* **App Versions**: A rolling list of code and setting changes to an application.
 Clicking **Rollback to this version** for any listed version reverts the application to the selected version's state and creates a new version.
 See :ref:`App Versions <app-versions>` for details.

-* Environment Variables: Environment variables that have been explicitly set in the application container (via application config, client commands, or this interface).
+* **Environment Variables**: Environment variables that have been explicitly set in the application container (via application config, client commands, or this interface).
 Default variables, those set by the application framework, or those added by the system for data services are excluded from this view.

-* Files: A browsable list of directories and files in each application instance.
+* **Files**: A browse-able list of directories and files in each application instance.

-* Instances:
+* **Instances**:

   * Application Autoscaling Settings: CPU Threshold and Instances sliders for configuring :ref:`Application Autoscaling
     <app-autoscaling>`.
   * Instance Status: A list of application instances showing the status and host DEA IP address of each.
+The normal sequence of application instance states is DOWN -> STARTING -> RUNNING.
+The possible states
+    are:

+    * DOWN: Instance has been created but is not registered yet.
+      This is typically a transient state that occurs when a new application instance is provisioned or an existing application instance taken down (i.e., via app autoscaling).

+    * STARTING: Instance is created and in the process of starting.

+    * RUNNING: Instance is running.
+This is the normal state for a healthy application instance.

+    * FLAPPING: Instance has been repeatedly crashing over a short period of time and the system’s health manager has been automatically trying to restore it.
+If the health manager is unable to restore the application instance, the instance will transition to the CRASHED state.
+This typically indicates a problem such as a software bug in the application itself.
+Check the application logs for the source of the crashes.

+    * CRASHED: Instance is no longer running because it has crashed and could not be successfully restored (the health manager has stopped trying to restart it).
+As with FLAPPING, this normally indicates a bug in the application.

-* Logs Stream: A real time :ref:`stream of the application logs
+* **Logs Stream**: A real time :ref:`stream of the application logs
   <application_logs>`.

-* Routes: The URLs mapped to the application.
+* **Routes**: The URLs mapped to the application.
 These :ref:`Routes
   <domains-routes-routes>` are made up of the name of the application
   name (a virtual hostname) followed by a dot and a :ref:`Domain
   <domains-routes-domains>` (assigned to the Org and Space).

-* Services: Data (and other) service instances bound to the Application.
+* **Services**: Data (and other) service instances bound to the Application.

-* Settings: The number of application instances, disk space, and memory allotment used by the application.
+* **Settings**: The number of application instances, disk space, and memory allotment used by the application.
 This usage counts against the organizations's quota.

 .. _user-console-organizations-list: